Fireflies AI Review —

 | Platform | Cloud-based — browser access, mobile app available for iOS and Android |

-| Transcription Languages | 100+ languages with real-time transcription and speaker identification |
+| Transcription Languages | 100+ languages with real-time transcription and speaker identification; auto language detection between meetings (not within a single meeting) |

 | Semantic Search | Natural language search across full meeting history — strongest differentiating capability |

-| AskFred | Conversational AI assistant for querying meeting library — retrieve answers, action items, decisions by asking questions |
+| AskFred | Conversational AI assistant for querying meeting library — retrieve answers, action items, decisions by asking questions, available live during calls via Live Assist |

 | AI Summaries | Super Summaries with multiple views — keywords, outline, overview, bullet notes — customisable per meeting type |

-| CRM Integrations | Salesforce and HubSpot — automatic sync of transcripts, summaries, and action items post-call |
+| CRM Integrations | Salesforce, HubSpot, Pipedrive, and Redtail — automatic sync of transcripts, summaries, and action items post-call |

-| Workflow Integrations | Slack, Notion, Jira, Asana, Trello, Zapier — broad ecosystem coverage |
+| Workflow Integrations | Slack, Notion, Jira, Asana, Trello, Monday, Confluence, Zapier — broad ecosystem coverage |

 | Free Plan | 800 minutes storage, limited AI credits — sufficient for evaluation, restricts the features that matter most |